-The outcome of "Fail" ends the student's pursuit of the MAL degree at CWRU Western Reserve University.

-Failure to schedule the exam by the due date outlined in #4 above also ends the student's pursuit of the MAL degree at CWRU Western Reserve University.
+The outcome of "Fail" ends the student's pursuit of the M.A.L. degree at Case Western Reserve University.
+Failure to schedule the exam by the due date delineated above also ends the student's pursuit of the M.A.L. degree at CWRU.
 Petitions for extensions must be filed by that same due date, but only extreme circumstances would influence the faculty to grant such an extension.